DrakorBofh/ReactiveIOSTest/README.md

 # ReactiveIOSTest
-A simple example of using React with Xamarin-IOS
+A simple example of using ReactUI with Xamarin.IOS